-Following are the companies and organisations that are enjoying a strong branding presence across the physical and digital assets of the Premier League, England’s top tier of professional football, for the 2021-22 season.
+This article contains information regarding the organisations enjoying a strong branding presence across the Premier League’s physical and digital assets as its sponsors for the 2022-23 season.

 EA Sports has held a license for the English topflight for its annual FIFA release for many years in at least some capacity.
 In 2014, ahead of the release of FIFA 15, EA strengthened its ties with the Premier League with a first-of-its-kind partnership that granted the video game company access to integrate Premier League licensing within FIFA to an unprecedented level — with fully scanned stadia of all 20 Premier League teams of that time as well as head-scans for all major players from each club.
 The partnership has gone from strength to strength ever since.